Report Reveals | DeepSeek AI Development Costs 300 Times More Than Reported

 Mysterious hooded figure with red digital glitch effect

-Cyberattack on HIKARI SEIKO: Sensitive Data Allegedly Stolen The Qilin hacker group has claimed responsibility for a cyberattack against HIKARI SEIKO, a leading Japanese auto parts manufacturer operating since 1947.
+Cyberattack on HIKARI SEIKO | Sensitive Data Allegedly Stolen The Qilin hacker group has claimed responsibility for a cyberattack against HIKARI SEIKO, a leading Japanese auto parts manufacturer operating since 1947.
 The attackers allege they have stolen over 500GB of sensitive corporate data from the company’s systems.
 Allegedly Stolen Data Qilin’s Claims and Threats According to the hacker group, HIKARI SEIKO has: As proof of their breach, Qilin has leaked five sample images and claims to possess 332,535 files from the company’s internal systems.
-The Growing Threat to Automotive Supply Chains…
+The Growing Threat to Automotive Supply…

 Read More

-North Korea Embeds Malware in Popular Software Projects: Lazarus Group’s Phantom Circuit Campaign
+North Korea Embeds Malware in Popular Software Projects | Lazarus Group’s Phantom Circuit Campaign

 Hacker in a hoodie with North Korean flag and binary code background.